Fl0W97/ci-p3-stock-analyst/README.md

 ## Improvements and ideas for subsequent projects

-- add profit_loss percentage to the table overview
+- **Purchase Premium API Version**: Buy the premium version of the Alpha Vantage API to remove the limitation of 25 requests per day.
-- buy premium version of Alphavantage API so that there is no limmitation of 25 requests
+- **Reactivate and Enhance Validations**: Reactivate the `check_column` function and add additional validations to ensure data integrity.
-- add an automatically update for google spreadsheet stock_daily_update.
-Using 'time series' from Alpha Vantage https://www.alphavantage.co/documentation/#time-series-data
+- **Update Table Overview**: Include the profit and loss percentage in the table overview for better financial insights.
-- add more validations by taking into account more input issues from the user
+- **Automate Google Spreadsheet Updates**: Implement automatic updates for the `stock_daily_update` Google Spreadsheet.
+Use the 'Time Series' data from Alpha Vantage ([documentation](https://www.alphavantage.co/documentation/#time-series-data)).
+Each day, add a new value for each existing stock to the last column.
+Display the surplus after two days and analyze stock performance as a low or top performer after three days.
+Additional rules and chart techniques can be incorporated for more comprehensive analysis.
-- adjust html and JavaSript files to improve the design i.e. by using html and css the terminal can be centered, attractive images wiht a link to finance can be added.
-Links or snippets to news about stocks could be implemented.
+- **Improve HTML and JavaScript Design**: Enhance the HTML and JavaScript files to improve design aesthetics.
+Center the terminal, add attractive images with links to financial resources, and implement news snippets or links related to stocks.
-- due to safety issues don't show the APIKey in the code.
-Hide it and set a parameter in creds.json
+- **Secure API Key**: Due to security concerns, avoid exposing the API key in the code.
+Instead, hide it and configure it as a parameter in `creds.json`.
-- add failure handling with Googel API since this is appearently also limited
+- **Add Failure Handling for Google API**: Implement failure handling for Google API usage, as it is subject to its own set of limitations.

 ## Credits